Shyan1943/p4/README.md

                     ]
                     ```
     v.
 Test Run Django server by adding `/dg` at the end of the browser url link

+### Take note to deﬁne application URLs in a consistent manner

 ### 11. Create Templates
     i.
 Create a templates folder in the <dgs> app.